 Just looking at the stats makes it clear telemedicine is experiencing a 30x upsurge:

 Though Statista is not too positive about the post-pandemic future of telemedicine, other sources suggest that patients will keep to virtual care.
 McKinsey & Company reports 76% of patients are interested in telehealth (including telemedicine) after the pandemic.
-Moreover, a telemedicine solution may help you extend the reach and deliver care to some remote or rural locations.
+Moreover, a telemedicine solution may help you extend the reach and deliver care to some remote or rural locations deploying a virtual hospital.

 It’s vital to remember that the solution success and adoption is not only about creating a secure video conference app you can delegate to developers.
 It requires some work on your part, too.
 Before deploying your telemedicine app, you should prepare a handbook for patients, which clearly describes all the steps they should take to connect and make the most of an e-consultation.